connorcerf/global-layoff-risk-analysis-sql/README.md

 Layoff risk was evaluated using aggregated metrics grouped by:

 - **Industry**
-- **Company Stage**
+- **Stage**

 For each group, the following were calculated:

 - Total layoff events
 - Total employees laid off
 - Average percentage laid off
-- Number of high-severity events (≥ 50%)
+- Number of high-severity events (>= 50%)
 - Number of full shutdown events (100%)

-This multi-dimensional framework provides a clearer view of structural volatility and organizational instability than total headcount alone.
+This approach gives more context than just looking at total layoffs alone.

 ---

 ## Key Findings

-- Layoffs cluster during specific time periods, indicating macroeconomic and cyclical influence.
+- Layoffs are not evenly distributed over time.
+There are clear spike periods, especially around the COVID-19 pandemic and the years that followed, reflecting both the initial economic shock of 2020 and the later workforce corrections after periods of expansion in tech-heavy industries.
-- Certain industries exhibit both high event frequency and high average layoff percentages, signaling structural volatility.
+- Some industries stand out not just because layoffs happen more often, but because the percentage cuts tend to be larger.
+This suggests those industries are more unstable and react more sharply when market conditions change.
-- Company stage does not eliminate risk — both early-stage and later-stage companies experience significant workforce reductions.
+- Company stage does not automatically mean stability.
+Layoffs occur across early-stage startups as well as later-stage and post-IPO companies, showing that raising significant funding does not guarantee long-term workforce security.
-- Full shutdown events (100% layoffs) occur across multiple stages, demonstrating that capital raised does not guarantee operational stability.
+- There are multiple examples of 100% layoffs across different stages, reinforcing that operational discipline matters more than funding.
-- The United States accounts for the highest total layoff volume in the dataset.
+- The majority of total layoffs come from U.S.-based companies, likely reflecting the high concentration of venture-backed and technology firms in the dataset.

 ---